autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-a-vehicle-interface-for-an-ackermann-kinematic-model.md

 ## Ackermann kinematic model

 Autoware now supports control inputs for vehicles based on an Ackermann kinematic model.
 This section introduces you a brief concept of Ackermann kinematic model and explains how Autoware controls it.

 - If your vehicle does not suit the Ackermann kinematic model, you have to modified the control commands.
 [Another document gives you an example how to convert your Ackermann kinematic model control inputs into a differential drive model.](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/integrating-autoware/creating-vehicle-interface-package/customizing-for-differential-drive-model/)

 ### Geometry

 The basic style of Ackermann kinematic model has four wheels with an Ackermann link on the front, and it is powered by the rear wheels.
-The key point of Ackermann kinematic model is that the axes of all wheels intersect at a same point, which means all wheels will trace a circular trajectory with a different radii but a common center point.
+The key point of Ackermann kinematic model is that the axes of all wheels intersect at a same point, which means all wheels will trace a circular trajectory with a different radii but a common center point (See the figure below).
 Therefore, this model has a great advantage that it minimizes the slippage of the wheels, and prevent tires to get worn soon.

 In general, Ackermann kinematic model accepts the longitudinal speed $v$ and the steering angle $\phi$ as inputs.
 In autoware, $\phi$ is positive if it is steered counter clockwise, so the steering angle in the figure below is actually negative.

 <figure markdown>
   ![ackermann_link](images/Ackermann_WB.png){ align=center }